ingmarrr/1dv516/pa1/README.md

 To be able to run everything, I provided a `Makefile` that exposes commands to run all the tests, benchmarks, visualizations, etc.

+## Building The Project

+All the java commands rely on build so it should not be necessary to run this command, but if you want to, you can run `make build` to build the project.
+To clean any build artifacts, you can run `make clean`.

 ## Running The Tests

 ```bash